 recover damages against the landlord if the rented property is not in “habitable” condition.
 A

-residential landlord is required to maintain the premises in habitable condition at all time during
+residential landlord is required to maintain the premises in habitable condition at all times during

 the tenancy.
-Typical example of habitability violations are leaking roofs; lack of weatherstripping
+Typical examples of habitability violations are leaking roofs; lack of weatherstripping

 around doors and windows; and various unsafe conditions in or about the property.